 If you save a component into a KNIME Server you will have access to it from the KNIME Server client.
-For more detailed information please refer to the KNIME Explorer User Guide.

 Share components on the KNIME Hub

 You can also save and share components in the KNIME Hub.
 Here you can share into a private space, having therefore access to them logging in to your KNIME Hub profile, or into a public space, sharing your components with the KNIME Community.